YaSuei88/YaSuei88/README.md

 <h1 align="center">Hi 👋, my name is Yasuei and I am a data scientist. </h1>
 <h3 align="center"> Welcome to my Gitub page! </h3>

-I loves play around with data to find patterns and explaination of it.
+I loves play around with data to find hidden patterns and information :secret: in it.
 Besides being a data scientist, I am also...
 **A computational linguist** who has experiences in industry NLP projects in linguistic data processing. **An effective communicator** with extensive practice in both verbal and written forms. **An awarded educator** who worked with individuals that were above 2 standard deviation in terms of IQ. **A strategic thinker** who can independently solve compound problems with excellent judgment and discretion.

 🔦 The **five public repositories** show my projects from the Udemy Python and data science courses.

 * Password checker :cop: : **A python project.** Using website: pwned's API to check if your passwords have been leaked.
-* Heart Disease Classification :hearts: : **A machine learning project.** The goal of this project is to predict weather or not someone has heart disease based on their medical attributes.
+* Heart Disease Classification :heartpulse: : **A machine learning project.** The goal of this project is to predict weather or not someone has heart disease based on their medical attributes.
 * Bulldozers Price :tractor: : **A time-series machine learning project.** The goal is to predict the sale price of bulldozers, and find out the important features for the price.
 * Dog Vision :hearts: : **A deep learning image classification project.** The goal of this project is to to use deep learning for multil-class image classification using TrensorFlow Hub.
 * Restaurant reivew :pizza: : **A NLP semetic analysis project.**The goal is to do semantic analysis/ classification on the restaurant review texts via bag of words model.